martinsumner/leveled/docs/ANTI_ENTROPY.md

 ## Background

-In the initial releases of Riak, there were three levels of protection against loss of data, where loss is caused by either a backend store not receiving data (because it was unavailable), or losing writes (due to a crash, or corruption of previously written data):
+In the early history of Riak, there were three levels of protection against loss of data, where loss is caused by either a backend store not receiving data (because it was unavailable), or losing writes (due to a crash, or corruption of previously written data):

 - [Read repair](http://docs.basho.com/riak/kv/2.2.3/learn/concepts/replication/#read-repair), whenever an object was read, if as part of that read it was discovered that a vnode that should have the an update but instead has an older version of an object; then post the completion of the read the finite-state-machine managing the get would update the out-of-date vnode with the latest version.